Galileo-dev/land-rs/docs/chapters/methodology.typ

 == Task Completed

+- [x] Conducted initial research on the @gfold algorithm and convex optimization by reviewing research papers.
+(Due to current gaps in understanding, I have enrolled in Stanford EE364A for a deeper dive @boyd_vandenberghe_ee364a.)

 - [x] Implementation of the simulation environment using Bevy for creating a basic wireframe visualisation for landing trajectories and Rapier for realistic physics simulations.

 - [x] Implementation of the @gfold algorithm, focusing on a modular design and adherence to real-time constraints